-Fighting Gun Violence In The Time Of Coronavirus
+Fighting Gun Violence In The Age Of Coronavirus

 What has your life been like in the past couple of years, and are you still engaging in activism in college?

 JC: "I stepped away from the everyday functions of the organization when I went to college, just because I was getting a little burned out for a while.
-I'm still in the know, but not on an everyday basis.
+I'm still in-the-know, but not on an everyday basis.
+This has showed me that activism is powerful because you can step away and the job will still get done, which I didn't understand for a while.
+But I've been watching the organization grow and flourish without me, watching who takes the reins, because we are constantly bringing in new students.
 I haven't done any activism around gun violence in college, but I'm involved in a civic engagement group on campus and I'll be studying Government as my concentration.
-This showed me that activism is powerful because you can step away and the job will still get done, which I didn't understand for a while.
-But watching the organization grow and flourish without me, watching who takes the rein, we are constantly bringing in new students.

 "This summer, I'm going to be back and excited to get to know new leaders in our organization."

 BS: "I am studying journalism at Emerson College, and I've attended the March for Our Lives in Boston.
-March for Our Lives, in the past two years, through talking to people from different background and areas, has showed me that people may go through different things but we're all in this together.
+March for Our Lives, in the past two years, through talking to people from different backgrounds and areas, has showed me that people may go through different things but we're all in this together.
 I'm ready to take 2020 back — we're well-rested, and it's time to come back into the fight."

 Advertisement